themarquisdesheric/amber-health/src/pages/articles/2020-02-10-causes-of-endometriosis.md

 <h3>Stem Cells</h3>

 The <a href="https://www.endofound.org/stem-cell-theory-of-endometriosis" target="_blank" rel="noopener noreferrer">stem cell theory</a> suggests that specific stem cells play a large part in the development of endometriosis and regeneration of the endometrium.
 Stem cells may spread to regions outside the uterus where they regenerate and spread further.
 Even in the absence of menstruation, <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">stems cells</a>  have been shown to populate lesions, or areas of endometriosis tissue.
-This might explain the rare cases of cis male endometriosis but more research is needed.
+This might explain the rare cases of cis male endometriosis but more research is needed to fully understand.

 <h3>Genetics</h3>